Mat-O-Lab/TablesToCSV/README.md

 ```cmd
 python wsgi.py
 ```
-7) Inside your terminal, some infotext should appear, informing you about the state of startup.
+7) Inside your terminal, some info text should appear, informing you about the state of startup.
 ![startup_info](https://user-images.githubusercontent.com/72997461/149931849-f51123d1-2bbb-4f0d-944c-2868c11a3d4b.png)

-8) Open a webbrowser, and enter the marked URL into your browsers searchbar.
+8) Open a web browser, and enter the marked URL into your browsers search bar.
-    A small webapp should appear.
+    A small web app should appear.

 # HOW TO USE THE APP

-1) The webapp can convert pdf and excel files into a zip folder of csv files.
-To begin, choose whether to convert pdfs or excel files, by clicking the button.
+1) The web app can convert PDF and Excel files into a zip folder of CSV files.
+To begin, choose whether to convert PDFs or Excel files, by clicking the button.

 ![choose_conversion](https://user-images.githubusercontent.com/72997461/155974816-b8325d29-dde1-4dfa-a25b-91fd4c7f973a.png)